sharetribe/flex-docs/src/docs/concepts-users-and-authentication/user-permissions/index.md

 ![User permissions checkbox](./user-publish-listings-checkbox.png)

-## Listing posting permissions in the currentUser resource
+## Permissions in the currentUser resource

-Listing posting permissions show up in the currentUser resource in two
+Permissions show up in the _currentUser_ resource in two ways:
-ways:

 - _currentUser_ has an attribute _permissions_, which contains the
   user-level permission setting